-Accounting Ar ea Component Crean Hour
+Accounting Ar rea Component Credit Hours

 ACG 3442 Advanced Cost Accounting 4.0

 ACG 4860 Governmental Accounting 4.0

 ACG 4221 Advanced Accounting II 4.0

 ACG 4621 Auditing II 4.0

 ACG 4531 Tax Research and Planning 4.0

 ACG 3542 Federal Taxation II 4.0

 Total Accoun ting Area Component Credits 24.0

-To be s Faculty balanc tive Component elected in consultation with the Advisor or Dean to effectuate a ed program in Professional Accounting fy C.P.A. examination candidacy ements 24.0
+tive Component elected in consultation with the 24.0

+Advisor or Dean to effectuate a

+ed program in Professional Accounting

+fy C.P.A. examination candidacy

+require •

 Total Approv ed Elective Component Credit Hours 24.0

-Total additio nal credits needed to qualify for the second degree48.0
+Total additio nal credits needed to qualify for the second i degree 48.0

-THE BACHELOR OF SCIENCE DEGREE IN COMPUTER INFORMATION SYSTEMS THE ASSOCIATE IN SCIENCE DEGREE IN COMPUTER INFORMATION SYSTEMS
+THE BACHELOR OF SCIENCE DEGREE IN COMPUTER INFORMATION SYSTEMS THE ASSOCIATE IN SCIENCE DEGREE IN COMPUTER INFORMATION SYSTEMS in the computer industry or other automated business environments.
+Opportunities for employment in this field are expected to continue to grow in the future.

 The Bachelor of Science Degree Program prepares students for positions as programmer/analysts leading to possible management positions in the data processing field.
+The Associate in Science Degree Program prepares students for entry level positions